TshidisoMofokeng/acad_web/content/project/example/index.md

 H<sub>a</sub>: The number of cointegrating vectors is greater than 0

-According to figure 7, with respect to the trace test, we note that the p-value = 0.0005 &leq 0.05 for this reason we fail to reject the null of zero cointegrating vectors.
-In addition, for the maximum eigenvalue test, we also note that the p-value = 0.0023 &leq 0.05 and for this reason as well we reject the null of zero cointegrating vectors.
+According to figure 7, with respect to the trace test, we note that the p-value = 0.0005 ≤ 0.05 for this reason we fail to reject the null of zero cointegrating vectors.
+In addition, for the maximum eigenvalue test, we also note that the p-value = 0.0023 ≤ 0.05 and for this reason as well we reject the null of zero cointegrating vectors.

 H<sub>o</sub>: Number of cointegrating vectors is at most equal to 1